aws/aws-sdk-php/docs/installation.rst

     pear channel-discover pear.amazonwebservices.com
     pear install aws/sdk

-Alternatively you can combine all three of the preceding statements into one by doing the following:
+Alternatively, you can combine all three of the preceding statements into one by doing the following:

 .. code-block:: sh